Download PDF

 The locations that do not meet the definition of a branch office but are of particular relevance due to their size are listed below.

 Uzin Utz Tools GmbH & Co.
-KG has had a site in Mettmann, where small tools of the Pajarito brand are produced, since a merger as part of an internal restructuring within the Group.
+KG has had a registered office in Mettmann, where small tools of the Pajarito brand are produced, since a merger as part of an internal restructuring within the Group.

 Uzin Utz North America Inc. has a production site including a research and development department for dry mortar in Dover, Delaware.
-A training center for wholesale customers is also located at this site.
+This location also houses a training center for wholesale customers.
 The second dry mortar plant of Uzin Utz North America Inc. in Waco, Texas was put into operation in the second quarter of 2023.

 Reporting in accordance with § 315a para.
 1 HGB